littleGnAl/littlegnal.github.io/_posts/2019-07-09-kmpp_flutter_en.md

 As you can see, except for the `MethodChannel`/`FlutterMethodChannel` object and the Kotlin/Swift syntax, we are calling the same `SqlDelightManager#methodCall` function and don't need to implement the same logic on Android/iOS.

-Here we have used Kotlin Multiplatform to reuse the native code, then we only need to use `MethodChannel` to call the corresponding method in Flutter.
+Finally, we have used Kotlin Multiplatform to reuse the native code.
+The only thing is to use `MethodChannel` to call the corresponding method in Flutter.

 ## Flutter
 Similarly, we implement the `AccountingRepository` class to encapsulate database logic in Flutter: